-The conman told her he had sent her expensive gifts from the UK and then hoodwinked her into coughing up Rs 10 lakh for them as ‘taxes’
+A conman told the 59-year-old woman that he had sent her expensive gifts from the UK and then hoodwinked her into coughing up Rs 10 lakh for them as 'taxes'

 A Facebook friendship with a stranger cost a 59-year-old woman dearly after he pretended to send her expensive presents from the UK and convinced her to cough up close to Rs 10 lakh as 'taxes'.